bambamboole/laravel-kickstart/README.md

 - Laravel Reverb for broadcasting Events via Websockets and Laravel Echo for listening to them

 ## Features
-- Multi tenant capable via a setup where users can be in multiple projects
+- Multi tenant capable setup where users can be in multiple projects
 - Manage invitations for Projects
 - Projects have API tokens for authentication which are independent from users.
 This allows for easier handling while offboarding members
 - Permission management via roles where a user can have one role per project.
 Permissions are defined in code, while roles are living in the database and are acting as container for permissions